Distance Learning FAQ

 How do I use BrightSpace?

-KVCC provides face to face instruction and online tutorials in the use of BrightSpace.
+KVCC provides a range of online tutorials in the use of BrightSpace.

 Who can take an online or hybrid course?

 While all students are eligible to take these course at KVCC, it is important to make sure you are the type of student who would benefit from this option.
 Please see “How do I know if distance education is right for me?” below.